rokmohar/alexa-assistant/readme.md

 12. Under Custom Slot Types:-
 13. Type "SEARCH" into the "Enter Type" field
-14. Copy the text below and paste into the "Enter Values" box
+14. Copy the text below and paste into the "Enter Values" box and then click "Add"

     ```
     who is the queen